ShubbhamJain/Python-Demographic-Data-Analyzer/README.md

 ### Development

-For development, you can use `main.py` to test the functions.
+For development we are using `demographic_data_analyzer.py` and `demographic_data_analyzer.ipynb` to write functions.

 ### Testing

 We imported the tests from `test_module.py` to `main.py` for our convenience.
-The tests will run automatically whenever we run the code.
+The tests will run automatically whenever we run the code written in `main.py`.

 ### Dataset Source